First and foremost, I do need to disclaim that finding a resource that is relatively impartial about affiliate marketing is a hell of a challenge.

 Telling a story is also essential — as a company, we personally love to spotlight the benefits of a product for our audience.

-In the following guide on how to use Tailwind Tribes, we disclose our affiliate status in a very fun way (to make it feel more relatable to our audience), and we provide true value from our content, giving people a clear idea of how the product can benefit them directly.
+In the following guide on how to use Tailwind Communities we disclose our affiliate status in a very fun way (to make it feel more relatable to our audience), and we provide true value from our content, giving people a clear idea of how the product can benefit them directly.

 What are the best ways to earn commissions?